 Thirty years ago Piri Thomas made literary history with this lacerating, lyrical memoir of his coming of age on the streets of Spanish Harlem.
 Here was the testament of a born outsider: a Puerto Rican in English-speaking America; a dark-skinned morenito in a family that refused to acknowledge its African blood.
 Here was an unsparing document of Thomas’s plunge into the deadly consolations of drugs, street fighting, and armed robbery–a descent that ended when the twenty-two-year-old Piri was sent to prison for shooting a cop.

 As he recounts the journey that took him from adolescence in El Barrio to a lock-up in Sing Sing to the freedom that comes of self-acceptance, faith, and inner confidence, Piri Thomas gives us a book that is as exultant as it is harrowing and whose every page bears the irrepressible rhythm of its author’s voice.
 Thirty years after its first appearance, this classic of manhood, marginalization, survival, and transcendence is available in an anniversary edition with a new Introduction by the author.

-PIRI THOMAS was born of Puerto Rican and Cuban parents in New York City’s Spanish Harlem in 1928.
-Poverty in the ghetto led him to drugs, youth gangs, and a series of criminal activities, for which he served seven years… More about Piri Thomas
+Piri Thomas was born to Puerto Rican and Cuban parents in New York City’s Spanish Harlem in 1928.
+Poverty in the ghetto led him to drugs, youth gangs, and a series of criminal activities, for which he served seven years in… More about Piri Thomas

 Paperback | $15.95